Kinto/kinto/docs/tutorials/first-steps.rst

 .. important::

-    In this tutorial we will use a Basic Authentication, which computes a user id based on the token provided in the request.
+    In this tutorial we will use :ref:`Kinto internal accounts <api-accounts>`.

-    This method has many limitations but has the advantage of not needing specific setup or third-party services before you get started.

-    :ref:`Read more about authentication in Kinto <authentication>`.
+    But obviously it would work any authentication, like OpenID, LDAP etc.

 In this tutorial, we'll set out to build an offline-first application, following the typical architecture for a Kinto application.
 We'll have